mui/material-ui/docs/src/pages/components/grid/grid-de.md

 Das Rastersystem wird mit der `Grid-` Komponente implementiert:

-- Es verwendet das [CSS Flexible Box - Modul](https://www.w3.org/TR/css-flexbox-1/) für hohe Flexibilität.
+- It uses [CSS's Flexible Box module](https://www.w3.org/TR/css-flexbox-1/) for high flexibility.
 - Es gibt zwei Arten von Layouts: *Container* und *Elemente*.
-- Die Elementbreiten werden in Prozent angegeben.
-Sie sind daher immer fließend und werden in Bezug auf das übergeordnete Element angepasst.
+- Item widths are set in percentages, so they're always fluid and sized relative to their parent element.
 - Elemente haben einen Abstand, um den Abstand zwischen den einzelnen Elementen zu erstellen.
 - Es gibt fünf Rasterpunkte: xs, sm, md, lg und xl.
 - Integer values can be given to each breakpoint, indicating how many of the 12 available columns are occupied by the component when the viewport width satisfies the [breakpoint contraints](/customization/breakpoints/#default-breakpoints).